endlessm/electron-installer-flatpak/README.md

 Type: `String`
 Default: `undefined`

 Machine architecture the package is targeted to.
+Suggested to use node style arches here ('ia32', 'x64'), which will be converted to flatpak style arches ('i386', 'x86_64') when calling into the actual flatpak commands.
+Directly using flatpak style arches is also supported.

 #### options.finishArgs
 Type: `Array[String]`